3.2.1 Rural District (R)

 1) Minimum project size and frontage on public road: 10 acres with a minimum of 30 feet of frontage on a public road either by fee simple ownership or by exclusive easement

 2) There shall be no more than two farmhouse cluster developments permitted per tract as that tract existed on February 18, 2003.

 3) Private drives shall be paved in accordance with the Town of Huntersville construction standards.
 The private street right-of-way or easement shall be of sufficient width to accommodate drainage/water quality treatment associated with the private drive.
-Gates are prohibited for farmhouse cluster private drives.
 Further, the recorded easement shall have at least 30’ of frontage on a public street.
 In the event two farmhouse clusters are established, the private drive serving those farmhouse clusters may be connected provided:

 a.
 The subdivision plat and associated deeds shall clearly state such drive shall remain private and will not be taken over by a public entity in the future unless such street complies with the construction standards of that public entity.

 b.
 Where feasible, there shall be two means of ingress and egress into the combined farmhouse cluster development.
 Only in the event the original tract does not have the adequate frontage on a public road to obtain two driveway permits would one private drive be allowed to serve the combined farmhouse cluster development;

 4) An association of all property owners shall be established for maintenance of all commonly held spaces, if any.
 Where there are no commonly held spaces except for a shared driveway or private street, a legally binding shared driveway and/or private street use and maintenance agreement shall be filed at the Register of Deeds of Mecklenburg County.
 Furthermore, the shared driveway or private road shall be shown, along with all appropriate and necessary easements, on a recorded plat and a note shall be attached thereto stipulating the use and maintenance of the driveway and referencing the recorded agreement(s).